GoogleCloudPlatform/cluster-toolkit/community/modules/scripts/ramble-access/README.md

 ## Description

 This module will create a set of startup-script runners that will add ramble to profile.d, and install Ramble’s dependencies.
+This module will not install Ramble.
+It allows VMs with access to a shared installation of Ramble ensure they are configured to properly run Ramble.

 Ramble is a multi-platform experimentation framework capable of driving software installation, acquiring input files, configuring experiments, and